MouseApps/RPi_LIRC/README.md

 Setting up the Pi will allow you to navigate to the Pi using a consistent internal IP - this is important because it is possible that under a new DHCP lease, the Pi will receive a new IP and can cause a speed bump down the road because you won't be able to find the Pi on your network very easily.

 Depending on your ISP your router will have a different procedure to configure a static IP for your Pi.

+If you don't want to assign a static IP at this time, open up Terminal on the Pi and type in the following command: `ifconfig` and grab the value

 ### Step 5: Attach IR board